Specific guidelines for Group 02 herbicides

 2. A Group 2 herbicide may be used alone on flowering wild radish only if a Group 2 herbicide has not been previously used on that crop.

-3. In all cases if there are significant escapes following the herbicide application consider using another herbicide with a different mode of action or another control method to stop seed set.
+3. All cases if there are significant escapes following the herbicide application consider using another herbicide with a different mode of action or another control method to stop seed set.

 4. Imidazolinone tolerant crops where Intervix® is used refer to the Clearfield® Production Systems – best management practice guide.
 If Sentry® or Intercept® is to be used consult the Nufarm Best Management Practices Guide.